kingsdigitallab/alice-thornton/docs/github.md

 ### 4. Integrated development environemnt (IDE)

 An IDE is a desktop application dedicated to code development.
 It integrates git operations and file editing under the same environment.
-It is very convenient but require some initial set up and is typically filled with distracting features you'll never use.
+It is very convenient but require some initial set up and is typically filled with distracting features you'll rarely use.

 Recommended free IDEs:
 * [Visual Studio Code](https://code.visualstudio.com/)